Learn More: Pregnancy and Lactation Studies

 About the CRADLE Study

-The primary objectives of the CRADLE pharmacokinetic study were to determine the concentration of certolizumab pegol (CZP) in human breast milk and the average daily infant dose, an estimation of the daily dose of maternal CZP ingested by the breastfeeding infant.
+CRADLE was a pharmacokinetic study.
+Evaluating the safety of certolizumab pegol (CZP) was one of the aims on top of determining the concentration of CZP in human breast milk and estimating the average daily infant dose, which is the daily dose of maternal CZP ingested by the breastfeeding infant.

 Click here to access the full study publication